 The Doctoral Consortium is open to those Ph.D. candidates who are most likely to benefit from the intended goals through collaborative interaction.
 Generally, applicants will have completed their dissertation proposal (or equivalent), and be at a stage in their work where consortium participation may be of help in shaping the design and analysis.
 If you are early in your program or you will have completed your dissertation at or around the time of the consortium, you should not apply.
 Depending on availability of funds, there may be support to offset some of the cost of accommodation and registration, as well as travel stipends.

 How to apply?

-Please submit all papers in one file in PDF format.
 The application should be submitted via Ex Ordo submission system: https://isls2021.exordo.com